jottinger/grappaexample/src/docs/article.md

 Therefore, all we need to do is expose a type, and then manipulate that stack of values.
 We do so with a special type of `Rule`, a function that returns a boolean that indicates whether the `Rule` was successful.

-Our goal with the article is to parse drink orders, of the general form of "a glass of water."
+Our goal with the article is to parse drink orders, of the general form of "a VESSEL of DRINK."
 We already worked on a parser that demonstrates parsing the "a" there - it's time to think about parsing the next term, which we'll call a "vessel."
 Or, since we're using Java, a `Vessel` - which we'll encapsulate in an `Enum` so we can easily add `Vessel`s.